prmr/SoftwareDesign/modules/Module-06.md

 #### The Component Graph

-The component graph can be seen from 4 different perspective (old image using Swing, to be updated eventually):
+The component graph can be seen from four different perspectives (old image using Swing, to be updated eventually):

 ![](figures/m06-ComponentGraph.png)

-In JavaFX the type hierarchy available to define component is extensive, the following is an incomplete simplification:
+In JavaFX, the type hierarchy available to define component is extensive; the following is an incomplete simplification:

 ![](figures/m06-JavaFX.png)